fedele7008/Documentations/git/HOW-TO-CONTRIBUTE.md

     git push origin some-issue
     ```

-    and create Pull Request if you haven't already.
+    Create a Pull Request if you haven't already.

-    Your pull request should be from your **forked some-issue** branch to **upstream master** branch.
+    Your pull request should be from your **forked some-issue** branch to the **upstream master** branch.

-1. Repeat from step **5** until your work is done.
+1. Repeat step **5** until your work is done.

-    Updating code once a while is recommended.
+    Updating the code once in a while is recommended.

 1. After Your pull request has been approved and merged, delete the working branch and update your forked repository's master branch